-Influenza vaccination needs to be given every year.
-This is because the flu is always changing, so the vaccine changes too.
+Influenza (flu) vaccination needs to be given every year.
+This is because the influenza virus is constantly changing, so the vaccine changes too.
 In addition, the immunity provided by the vaccine wanes over time.

-In Australia, the flu vaccine generally becomes available in April each year, in advance of the peak flu season of June through to September.
+In Australia, the influenza vaccine generally becomes available in April each year, in advance of the peak flu season of June through to September.

-Vaccination is the best way to protect yourself from catching the flu (influenza).
-If you are an Aboriginal or Torres Strait Islander person, you can access flu vaccine for free from 6 months of age, under the National Immunisation Program (NIP).
+Yes.
+Vaccination is the best way to protect yourself from catching the influenza.
+If you are an Aboriginal or Torres Strait Islander person, you can access influenza vaccine for free from 6 months of age, under the National Immunisation Program (NIP).
 Adults aged 65 years and over are also eligible to receive a free influenza vaccine every year.

-Pregnant women can access the free flu vaccine at any time during their pregnancy.
-People with some chronic health conditions, such as asthma or heart disease, may also be eligible for a free flu vaccine.
+Pregnant women can access the free influenza and pertussis (whooping cough) vaccine at any time during their pregnancy.
+People with some chronic health conditions, such as asthma or heart disease, may also be eligible for a free influenza vaccine.
 Speak with your healthcare professional if you’re unsure about whether you’re eligible for any free vaccinations under the NIP.
 Note that a consultation fee may still apply.

 Sources & Citations

 - Australian Government.
 Department of Health.
 Why get immunised?
-Available at https://campaigns.health.gov.au/immunisationfacts/why-get-immunised (accessed 19 April 2018).
+Available at: https://campaigns.health.gov.au/immunisationfacts/why-get-immunised (accessed 27 May 2022).